Saturday, May 12, 2012

 I knew it was orange because the orange spectrum seemed to glisten off the dampness of the air.

 The orange then disappears like being swallowed by a black hole.
-I grab the police radio microphone that is mounted to the dash interior of my car.
+I grab the police radio microphone mounted to my car's dash interior.

 Palm's West: